armbian/documentation/docs/Developer-Guide_Build-Options.md

     - `CRYPTROOT_SSH_UNLOCK_PORT=2222` Default: `2022`
     - `CRYPTROOT_PARAMETERS="custom cryptsetup options"` Default: `--pbkdf pbkdf2` (May not contain `=`; separate with spaces)
     - **Note:** This function might not work well with all distributions.
 Debian Buster and Stretch were tested.
 For building under Docker you have to use privileged mode which can be enable in `userpatches/config-docker`.
     - **Warning:** This feature was added as community contribution and mostly functional.
 Under some circumstances though the prompt will not be shown.
 Therefore it should be considered experimental.
 Check [here](https://github.com/armbian/build/commit/681e58b6689acda6a957e325f12e7b748faa8330) and [here](https://github.com/armbian/build/issues/1183)
+    - **Hint:** If you want to do the encryption part from scratch check out [this](https://forum.armbian.com/topic/15618-full-root-filesystem%C2%A0encryption%C2%A0on-an-armbian-system-new-replaces-2017-tutorial-on-this-topic/) forum post.

 ## Hidden options to minimize user input for build automation